vplesko/OrbLang/docs/pages/importing_source_files.md

 As your code grows larger, you may want to split it accross multiple source files.
 To import the definitions from a file into your project, use the `import` special form, providing the file path as a string.

 We've already used it to import some Orb libraries, for example as `import "std/io.orb";`.
-Know that you can use it to import your own code.
+You can use it to import your own code.

 Importing a file will cause all nodes within it to be processed.
 The compiler remembers which files it already processed, so importing a file more than once has no additional effect.